 Carriers of cystic fibrosis (CF), spinal muscular atrophy (SMA) and fragile X syndrome (FXS) are common in the Australian population.
-Approximately 1 in 16 people is a carrier of one or more of these conditions.
+Approximately 1 in 20 people are carriers of one or more of these conditions.
 Most carriers do not have a family history of relatives affected by the disorder and are unaware that they are carriers.
-Approximately 1 in 160 Australian couples will be found to have a one in four chance of having a child with one of these three conditions.
+Approximately 1 in 240 Australian couples will be found to have a one in four chance of having a child with one of these three conditions.

 Current RANZCOG guidelines recommend that screening for common genetic disorders, including CF, SMA and FXS, be offered to all women prior to pregnancy.

 The result provided will indicate whether a mutation was found, and the implication for the patient.

 Carrier for CF or SMA: individual is at increased risk of having affected children.
 Genetic counselling and testing of reproductive partner is recommended.

 Carrier for FXS Females: individual is at increased risk of having affected children.
 This result also has potential medical implications for the individual being tested.
 Genetic counselling is recommended.

 Carrier for FXS Males: carrier testing of males should be considered carefully.
 Male mutation carriers are not considered to be at risk of having children with FXS; however their daughters will inherit a premutation and be at risk of having affected children themselves.
 This result also has potential medical implications for the individual being tested.
 Genetic counselling is recommended.

 Carrier status for CF, SMA and FXS unlikely: a mutation was not detected but the possibility that the patient is a carrier cannot be excluded.